sap-tutorials/btp-adai/tutorials/build-code-complex/build-code-complex.md

 parser: v2
 ---

-# Create a Full-Stack CAP Application with Joule
+# Develop a Full-Stack CAP Application with Joule
 <!-- description --> In this tutorial, you will use the Generative AI capabilities of Joule to create a CAP service in SAP Build Code.

 ## Prerequisites